tomorrowflow/context-portal/conport_mcp_deep_dive.md

 ### 4.2 Running the Server

-The server is primarily run in **STDIO Mode**.
+The server can be run in two primary modes:

+#### STDIO Mode
 This mode is intended for direct use by local MCP clients (like IDE extensions), and the `FastMCP` library handles the STDIO communication transport.
     *   Command (from project root):
         ```bash
         python src/context_portal_mcp/main.py --mode stdio --workspace_id "/path/to/your/workspace"